CaccaBOT/CaccaBOT/README.md

 `version`: leave this untouched

-`frontendUrl`: where the frontend is hosted (we recommend GitHub pages or CloudFlare pages)
+`serverUrl`: where the server is hosted

 `groupId`: leave this untouched, when the bot will start and you'll try using a command it will send a message with the group ID, paste that id on this property to mark the group as the active CaccaBOT group